zitongcharliedeng/cognito/README.md

 **Step 2:** Go to `/etc/nixos/` and replace all files there with this repo (containing Nix configs), (ie., ~/nix-config) where `flake.nix` is, and apply the configuration using a terminal in that directory and running the command `nixos-rebuild switch --flake .#HOSTNAME`

+## Prerequisites

+- Laptop/desktop from roughly the last decade (≈2014+) with a GPU (integrated or discrete) supporting 3D acceleration (OpenGL 3.3+).
+- This covers ~99% of machines I would install Cognito on and is considered hardware-agnostic for this project.
+- For VMs, ensure 3D acceleration is enabled (see Wayland in VMs).

 # 🚀 Installation

 ## 1. Install NixOS